-- · Method 1 every 5 years, or - Method 2 every 5 years (pre-requisites have to be fulfilled), or - Method 3 every 5 years (pre-requisites have to be fulfilled) - 2) Keyless propeller connection

-- Method 1 every 5 years, or - · Method 2 every 5 years (pre-requisites have to be fulfilled), or - Method 3 every 5 years with the maximum of two consecutive method 3 surveys (pre-requisites have to be fulfilled). - 3) Keyed propeller connection

 - Method 1 every 5 years, or

+- Method 2 every 5 years (pre-requisites have to be fulfilled), or

+- Method 3 every 5 years (pre-requisites have to be fulfilled)

+- 2) Keyless propeller connection

+- The following methods are applicable:

+- Method 1 every 5 years, or

+- Method 2 every 5 years (pre-requisites have to be fulfilled), or

+- Method 3 every 5 years with the maximum of two consecutive method 3 surveys (pre-requisites have to be fulfilled).

+- 3) Keyed propeller connection

+- Method 1 every 5 years, or

-- · Method 2 every 5 years (pre-requisites have to be fulfilled).
+- Method 2 every 5 years (pre-requisites have to be fulfilled).

 - c) Survey extensions